WordPress SEO Tips

 This honestly started out as a short post to save me sending these tips via email for the 10000th time and to go into more depth and bring things up to date.

-If you have completed all of the above and you are looking for more ways to optimize your website for search engines, why not check out our guide to the Best SEO Tools you can use to growth hack your website and build more traffic and backlinks in no time.
+If you have completed all of the above and you are looking for more ways to optimize your website for search engines, why not check out our guide to the best SEO tools you can use to growth hack your website and build more traffic and backlinks in no time or my ultimate list of the best SEO blogs you can use to improve your skills.

 I hope you found this content valuable, consider subscribing to our email newsletter below for more information like this and if you have any suggestions you think I may have missed (I'm human after all) then please get in touch and let me know.